Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry

-\begin{theorem} If $A\in \reals^{n\times n}$ and $n = 1$ or $n\ge 3$, then $\Lambda(A)\subseteq \cG(A)$. \end{theorem} We defer the proof to the \begin{sirev} appendix available online. \end{sirev} \begin{arxiv} appendix. \end{arxiv} The result fails for $n=2$ because $S^{n-1}$, the sphere in $\reals^n$, is not simply connected for $n=2$; the proof constructs a loop in $S^{n-1}$ and argues the image of the loop on complex plane is nullhomotopic.
+\begin{theorem} If $A\in \reals^{n\times n}$ and $n = 1$ or $n\ge 3$, then $\Lambda(A)\subseteq \cG(A)$. \end{theorem} The result fails for $n=2$ because $S^{n-1}$, the sphere in $\reals^n$, is not simply connected for $n=2$; the proof constructs a loop in $S^{n-1}$ and argues the image of the loop on complex plane is nullhomotopic.
 Figure~\ref{fig:matrix_SRG} illustrates an SRG of a matrix.
-The SRG of a matrix does not seem to be directly related to the numerical range (field of values) \cite{horn_johnson_1991} or the pseudospectrum \cite{trefethen2005spectra}.
+The SRG of a matrix does not seem to be directly related to the numerical range \footnote{After the publication of the paper, Pates \cite{pates2021} established a connection of the SRG with the numerical range.} (field of values) \cite{horn_johnson_1991} or the pseudospectrum \cite{trefethen2005spectra}.